anthonynarine/auth_integration/docs/UPDATE_BACKENDS.md

 ## Overview
-This document describes how to update Django, FastAPI, or Dockerized backends that depend on the `gait_integration` package after a new release.
+This document describes how to update Django, FastAPI, or Dockerized backends that depend on the `auth_integration` package after a new release.

 ## Steps